dfinance/docs/staking/become_a_validator.md

 * `Bonded (2)` - active validators in the top 31.
 Generate blocks, receiving rewards and fees.
 * `Unbonded (0)` - validators that don't have enough voting power to be in the top 31.
 Means, can't generate new blocks, get rewards, etc.
-* `Unbonding (1)` - once validator leaves top 31 it becomes unbonding, means, validator and all delegators have to wait during unbonding time to get DFI back, or just redelegate them now.
+* `Unbonding (1)` - once validator leaves top 31 it becomes unbonding, means, validator and all delegators have to wait during unbonding time to get XFI back, or just redelegate them now.
 You can read about unbonding period in [delegation manual](/staking/delegate_dfi.md#how-to-unbond-(undelegate)).

 Once you create a validator, and if you don't have enough power to get to top 101, your validator will get status **Unbonded**, then when it reaches enough voting it will automatically move to **Bonded** status and start generating blocks.